wtfutil/wtfdocs/content/modules/_index.md

 weight: 10
 ---

 The heart of WTF is the modules.
-A module is a discreet unit of functionality that extracts data from some source and packages that data for display.
+A module is a discrete unit of functionality that extracts data from some source and packages that data for display.